 Different Scrap Copper Types To Separate

 When you are collecting your copper scrap to cash in at your local scrap yard, it’s important to make sure you have all the different types and grades separated.
-While each scrap yard is different on how they grade, sort, and process copper, these are some of the basics categories on how to organize your copper scrap.
+While each scrap yard is different in how they grade, sort, and process copper, these are some of the basic categories on how to organize your copper scrap.

-Bare Bright Copper Wire or #1 Copper Wire
+Do You Have Bare Bright Copper Wire or #1 Copper Wire?

 #1 Copper Tubing or Flashing or Bus Bar

 Similar to #1 bare bright wire, #1 copper tubing or flashing or bus bar is also clean of any impurities like brass fittings, steel, plastic, or tin solder.
 Often used for plumbing fixtures, radiators for cooling systems, and electrical systems, #1 copper should be separated from other coppers that may have other materials attached.
 If you have roofing copper that has not been applied and is clean of tar or paint, that can be considered #1 copper too.
 If you’re a contractor or plumber that has a lot of copper piping from plumbing fixtures, if you can cut the brass fittings and tin solder off from the ends of the copper tubing, you will be able to make more money on it.

 After you have cut and sorted your #1 copper, it’s time to look at what you have left over.
 When you cut copper pipe you will probably be left with some pieces that have paint, tin solder, or brass fittings attached.
 This will be separated as a #2 copper and should be priced below your #1 copper price.
 Sometimes copper pipes that have oil residue or may have been used with different applications with chemicals will be sorted as #2 copper.
 These pieces are sorted separately because processing them takes longer and has more impurities attached.

 #3 Copper or Roofing Copper